 - Link Building: this is what will determine how much authority your site has.
 Link building is getting other websites to link to yours.
 Apart from offering you more exposure, links (especially from the big websites) will help in giving your site more authority.
 You can also link between your own pages on your sites.
 However, the strongest links are those pointing towards your site from outsiders.
 A link from another website is similar to an upvote and the more dominant that site is, the more it will be of advantage to your site.
 You may also link towards other sites and pages which will help in giving your page more detailed information.
 Here is a detailed article explaining more in depth how links help a website. (this is what I meant by linking to other websites)

 - Keywords: Keywords are basically what users are looking for.
 So writing a useful and detailed article with the aim of answer what the reader wants will play a key role in ranking you high in Google.
-You can find what users are looking by using a website like keysearch.
+You can find what users are looking for by using a website like keysearch.
 We use this site and is useful in finding the best keywords to suit our articles and posts.
 If you want to get more familiar with keywords, click on this link.

-- Domain Authority (DA): Domain stands for the your website’s name.
+- Domain Authority (DA): Domain stands for your website’s name.
 And DA (Domain Authority) refers to how authoritative your website is.
-The more authority a website has, more chance of ranking there is.
+The more authority a website has, the more chance of ranking there is.
 Authority is built by creating backlinks (links from other sites pointing towards yours).
 And as I said in the link building section, the bigger the website the more it will affect and increase your DA.
 Links are similar to someone recommending your site and when that someone is higher up along the line, that recommendation is much more powerful.
 Here is a good read on DA and how to improve it.

 - SEO (Search Engine Optimization): SEO is basically all that I have mentioned above and more such as page loading time, marketing (facebook, Instagram, being featured on other sites).
 SEO is what will help push your website forward.
-It would be useless to write about things people don’t search.
+It would be useless to write about things people don’t search for.
 Or to have a site that took ages to load.
 SEO must a combination of practices.
 You can’t just decide using one or two SEO practices.
 Combine all and start from day 1 of your blogging adventure.
 Here is an article about SEO and how it will help your website.

 Each of these practices will help build a strong foundation for your blog.
 Which will eventually help you rank much more on Google.
 Start working on them from your early days of blogging.